- Syllabus and Readings

 At the end of the course:

-CLASSROOM COMPUTER AND WIRELESS POLICY[Omitted, for the Fall 2021 version of Trademark Law.]
+CLASSROOM COMPUTER AND WIRELESS POLICY[Omitted, for Fall 2021.]

 CLASS MEETING TIME AND PLACE